How big does my earthmoving machine need to be for a practical assessment?

-Plus an operator needs the relevant machinery Licence (or competency card).
-You will also need a current drivers licence.
+The operator also needs the relevant earthmoving machinery (backhoe, bobcat, excavator, etc.) Licence (or competency card) along with a current QLD drivers licence.

-The Qld issued UD Licence is currently being phased out (to bring Qld into line with other States).
-Operators driving heavy machinery on the road will not be required to obtain a Heavy Rigid Licence, they will be allowed to drive an earthmoving machine on the road with a car Licence.
+The QLD issued UD Licence is currently being phased out (to bring Queensland into line with other states and territories).
+Operators driving heavy machinery on the road will not be required to obtain a Heavy Rigid Licence, as they will be allowed to drive an earthmoving machine on the road with a car licence.

 The class UD will not be issued to new applicants from 1 January 2014.